Pars intermedia

 Pars intermedia is seen between pars distalis and pars nervosa.

-The pars intermedia is one of the three parts of the anterior pituitary.
+The pars intermedia is one of the three parts of the pituitary gland.
 It is a section of tissue sometimes called a middle or intermediate lobe, between the pars distalis, and the posterior pituitary.
 It is a small region that is largely without blood supply.
 The cells in the pars intermedia are large and pale.
 They surround follicles that contain a colloidal matrix.

 The pars intermedia secretes α-melanocyte-stimulating hormone (α-MSH), and corticotropin-like intermediate peptide.
 It appears to be tonically inhibited by the hypothalamus.

 In the human fetus, this area produces melanocyte stimulating hormone (MSH) which causes the release of melanin produced in melanocytes that can give a darker skin pigmentation.
 In the adult the pars intermedia is either very small or entirely absent.

 In less developed vertebrates the pars intermedia is much larger, and structurally and functionally more well defined.
 In some animals including amphibians it mediates active camouflage, causing darkening of the skin when placed against a darker background.